-In general, they prefer to sit as high as possible, as long as they can reach the perches.
+They generally prefer to sit as high as possible, as long as they can reach the perches.
 You can always create a ladder so they can get up.

-Same Height vs Ladder
+Same Height vs. Ladder

 If you place the roosting bars on different levels, they will all try to reach the top.
 The hens that are lowest in the pecking order will end up at the bottom.
 Depending on the setup, sometimes they can poop on each other too.